Nov 21, 2024

 5.5.1 Determination of Employee Compensation

-Compensation for all college personnel is determined by the District Board of Trustees upon recommendation by the President.
-Factors that typically influence the President’s recommendations to the Board in regard to new hires, include, but are not limited to: (a) the candidate’s previous work experience; (b) the candidate’s educational attainment; (c) compensation currently being offered for like positions in the private sector or by other public colleges; and (d) the current state of the College’s finances.
+The Board of Trustees determines compensation for all college personnel upon recommendation by the President.
+Factors that typically influence the President’s recommendations to the Board regarding new hires include but are not limited to the candidate’s previous work experience, the candidate’s educational attainment, compensation currently being offered for similar positions in the private sector or by other public colleges, and the current state of the College’s finances.

-Compensation for existing college personnel is also determined by the District Board of Trustees, by recommendation of the President, as a component of the annual budget process.
-The President’s recommendations to the Board are typically influenced by: (a) the current state of the College’s finances; and (b) Legislative recommendations.
-Only existing employees in good standing (not on probation) are eligible to be considered for an increase in compensation.
-Employees hired with a start date after March 31st will be compensated on the current year salary sale/salary offered and are not eligible for an increase in compensation until the budgeting cycle for the following fiscal year.
+Compensation for existing college personnel is also determined by the Board of Trustees, by recommendation of the President, as a component of the annual budget process.
+The President’s recommendations to the Board are typically influenced by the current state of the College’s finances and/or legislative recommendations.
+Only existing employees in good standing (not on a performance improvement plan) are eligible to be considered for an increase in compensation.
+Employees hired with a start date after March 31st will be compensated on the current year’s salary scale/salary offered and are not eligible for an increase in compensation until the budgeting cycle for the following fiscal year.

-Compensation for all part-time (adjunct) faculty is determined on the basis of an hourly rate established by the Board of Trustees.
+Compensation for all part-time employees is determined based on an hourly rate established by the Board of Trustees.
 Any deviation from the established hourly rate must be approved in advance by the President.

 5.5.2 Educational Achievement